 While Ashoka is generally considered safe, overconsumption or misuse may cause side effects such as:

-The Ashoka tree holds a special place in traditional Ayurvedic medicine, especially for its remarkable benefits in managing women’s health issues.
+The Ashoka tree holds a special place in Ayurvedic medicine.
+Its remarkable benefits in managing women’s health issues are particularly noteworthy.
 From easing menstrual discomfort to reducing inflammation and supporting digestive health, various parts of the tree offer therapeutic value.
 Revered for centuries, Ashoka continues to be a trusted natural remedy in holistic healing practices.
 Its time-tested efficacy and wide range of applications make it a valuable addition to both traditional and modern approaches to wellness and reproductive health.

 ...View more